DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-overview.md

 {% tabs %}
 {% tab title="Amount" %}
-The amount of Siacoins entering or leaving your wallet.
+The amount of UploCoins entering or leaving your wallet.
 {% endtab %}

 {% tab title="Transaction ID" %}
-Use these to look up your transaction in a Sia blockchain explorer.
+Use these to look up your transaction in a Uplo blockchain explorer.
 The transaction IDs are shortened, but you can hover over them to see the full ID.
 You can also copy and paste while you do this.
 {% endtab %}

 {% tab title="Time" %}